barjacks/swiss-asylum-judges/README.md

-# swiss-asylum-judges
+# Biased Swss Judges

-Analysing 30'000 verdicts on deportation appeals of the Swiss Federal Administrative Court
+Analysing 30'000 verdicts on deportation appeals of the Swiss Federal Administrative Court.